8go/matrix-commander/README.md

 - new option `--rest` to invoke the full Matrix REST API
 - new otions `--set-avatar` and `--get-avatar`
 - new otions `--import-keys` and `--export_keys`
+- new option `--get-openid-token` to provide to other websites for login

 # Summary, TLDR